Beyond Zero-Allocation

 |> Array.filter isValid

-// Arena automatically cleaned up at scope exit
+// arena released at scope exit

 processedItems